systragroup/quetzal/docker/README.md

 The entrypoint of the dockerfile convert .ipynb to .py files.
 For some reason. this will not work if there is no .git in the quetzal_model.

-## tqdm
+## Lambda.Unknown Task timed out (tqdm)

-tqdm doesnt work on lambda when the loop is too long (a priori). gives back a timeout error with no log.
+tqdm doesn't work on lambda when the loop is too long (a priori ~1000 iterations). gives back a timeout error with no log.

+This could also be a timeout issue. lambda have 5 minutes to completes its task and it took more for example.